Toxic Baby Food and What You Can Do About It

 According to the World Health Organization, lead, arsenic, cadmium, and mercury are included in the top 10 chemicals of concern for infants and children.

-While these toxins don’t belong in anyone’s food, as heavy metals have been linked to cancer and disease, the presence in baby food is beyond frightening for the developing brains of babies and young children.
+While these toxins don’t belong in anyone’s food, as heavy metals have been linked to cancer and disease, the presence in baby food is beyond frightening because of the developing brains of babies and young children.

 Tom Neltner, chemicals policy director for the Environmental Defense Fund, told the Washington Post, “Exposure to these toxic heavy metals affects babies’ brain development and nervous system, it affects their behavior, permanently decreases their IQ and, if you want to boil it down to dollars, their lifetime earnings potential.”